 5th Chakra “Visuddha” The Throat

 Some believe even the internalized thoughts of the mind are filtered through this center.
 Through the throat, we voice (think) our opinions, beliefs, and truths.
-When open and in alignment, with the other chakras our words can inspire others and add to the flow of mutual influence.
+When open and in alignment, with the other chakras, our words can inspire others and add to the flow of mutual influence.

 6th Chakra “Ajna” The Third Eye

 Caution for those interested in opening the third-eye.
 Once it is open it cannot be closed.
 These techniques alter perception – forever.
-And, depending upon your own gifts it might be more than you expect.
+And, depending upon your gifts it might be more than you expect.
 So, be sure you are ready.

 7th Chakra “Sahasrara” The Crown

-This is the spiritual energy center associated with pure consciousness, wisdom, sacredness, and wholeness.
-It is the chakra responsible for connecting our consciousness to the source consciousness of the Universe.
+This is the energy center that is responsible for connecting our consciousness to the source of consciousness of the Universe.
 This is the gateway that enables the expression of higher states of consciousness.
 So, it’s not surprising that enlightened teachers are often pictured in portraits with a “halo” of white light above their heads.
 Consequently, this is the passageway to such experiences as Oneness.